byte-motion/RNL_RAPIDLibrary/INSTALLED_RAPID/RnLibStateMachine/RNL_X_StateMachine.sys.markdown

 PROC UpdateTimer(num Id, num TimeVal, string State)

+Update a timer with new data.
+See *NewTimer*.

 PROC DeleteTimer(num Id)

+Delete a timer.

 PROC SetState(num Id, string State)

+Change the state of a statemachine.
+Provide id for statemachine, and the name of a procedure in the statemachines program module.

 PROC Subscribe(num Id, string DataNames{\*})

+Create a "watchlist", containing programdata and I/O. Whenever any of the specified data change value it will trigger a scan of the corresponding statemachine.

 PROC StateMachineStart()

 This will be called in MainModule to start the statemachine manager.